jeninedrew/learn/README.md

 ## Summary

 This is going to be a learning app, presenting ranked flashcards and collecting saved articles and videos.
 After trying to learn a language for years, the  Duolingo app was the first time I regularly studied and made progress.
 Inspired by my language learning progress (and wanting to learn React!), I started building this here app.
 When V1 is completed, I hope to have a personalized approach to deeply learnign fundamental web development concepts.
+Taking the steps to make it a progressive web app is also on the short list.

 - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) [(guide)](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 - Uses react router